Cercospora Leaf Spot of Swiss Chard, Beets, and Spinach

 Source and survival

 C. beticola survives between crop cycles in residues from infected crops (as sclerotia), in weed hosts, and on seed.
 It can survive in the soil for up to two years.
 High levels of disease can result from just a few infected plants since each lesion produces numerous conidia.
 Several cycles of infection and conidium production may occur with favorable environmental conditions.
 Spores can penetrate the leaf directly through open stomates.
-The pathogen is favored by high relative humidity and temperatures between 75-85˚ F and is spread by rain splash, wind, irrigation water, insects, workers, and equipment.
+The pathogen is favored by high relative humidity and temperatures between 75-85˚F and is spread by rain splash, wind, irrigation water, insects, workers, and equipment.
 Leaf wetness during the night, even with dry conditions during the day, encourages disease.
-Successive plantings made close together can allow disease to move from one planting into the next.
+Successive plantings made close together can allow disease to move from one planting into the next, and weed hosts can provide green bridges between crops.

 - Bury infected crop residues and destroy volunteer plants and weed hosts.